purescript-contrib/purescript-aff/MODULES.md

 type PureAff a = forall e.
 Aff e a
 ```

-A pure asynchronous computation, having no effects.
+A pure asynchronous computation, having no effects other than
+asynchronous computation.

 #### `Canceler`